The Case of the Screaming Bishop

-The Case of the Screaming Bishop is a 1944 American animated short film in the Phantasies series of animated cartoons produced by the Screen Gems studio for Columbia Pictures from 1939 to 1946.
-The film was directed by Howard Swift.
+The Case of the Screaming Bishop is a 1944 Phantasy cartoon directed by Howard Swift.
+It was produced by Screen Gems and was released by Columbia Pictures on August 4, 1944.
+The film is a parody of Sherlock Holmes.

-The title is a parody of the ninth Perry Mason mystery novel The Case of the Stuttering Bishop.
+The title of the film is based on the 1937 film The Case of the Stuttering Bishop.

 Plot

-A dinosaur skeleton is stolen from the "Museum of Unnatural History" so Hairlock Combs (a parody of Sherlock Holmes) and his assistant Dr. Gotsum disguise themselves as a horse and visit the scene of the crime.
+A dinosaur skeleton is stolen from the "Museum of Unnatural History" so Hairlock Combs and his assistant Dr. Gotsum (parodies of Holmes and Dr. Watson respectively) disguise themselves as a horse and visit the scene of the crime.
 It is ultimately revealed that the thief is a concert xylophonist who is obsessed with using the skeleton as his instrument.
 Throughout the film, he repeats the phrase, "The best bones of all go to Symphony Hall!"